TOA/php-7-angular/README.md

-# php-7-fpm-nginx
+# php-7-angular
-Docker setup for php-7 fpm on Nginx with mysql
+Docker setup for php-7 fpm on Nginx with mysql and AngularJS

 ###Requirements:
 docker-compose (and all pre-reqs)